 Bill is excited to be the pastor at Trinity and encourages you to contact him if you have any questions.

 MARIAN NEEDHAM is the office manager and bookkeeper.
 She brings to her position a diverse background including a degree in graphic arts, followed by years in that occupation, vocational teaching, and several years in various office management positions.
 Marian also is the administrative assistant at the local free health clinic.

 She has lived in Sequim since 1994.
 Marian, a Washington native, enjoys the outdoors, hiking, and gardening and considers herself blessed to be living in such a beautiful part of this state.
-She has a son who is currently serving in the Air Force and is currently attending college.
+She has a son who served in the Air Force and is currently attending college.

 Marian is pleased to have the opportunity to greet visitors to TUMC weekdays, welcomes the challenges that go with being a church secretary, and acknowledges that her job could not be done without the help of wonderful volunteers.

 MAURICE FRAZELL (Moe) is the custodian at Trinity United Methodist Church.
 He was born in Cheyenne, Wyoming and lived in Great Falls, Montana, before moving to Sequim.
 Moe considers Sequim the best place he’s lived and loves his work at Trinity.
 He enjoys the people here and especially looks forward to the Tuesday morning Men’s Bible Study and Breakfast.
 As he says, “What a great way to start the day!”

 DONNA GRUBBS is our musical director and pianist.
 As musical director, she works with a very talented and caring staff planning the music for the worship services.
 In short, she helps to “pull things together and tie up loose ends.”
 As pianist, she plays the piano for the worship service, accompanying Trinity Singers, soloists, and other instrumentalists.